emann615/Wireshark-Challenge-Carnage/README.md

 _Check the Conversations menu option._

-I can filter for only the HTTP and HTTPS traffic using the following filter: `tcp.port==443 || tcp.port==80`
+First, I filtered for only the **HTTP and HTTPS** traffic using the following filter: `tcp.port==443 || tcp.port==80`

-Next, I can select the Conversations menu option to view a list of IPv4 addresses that are contacted.
+Next, I selected the **Conversations** menu option to view a list of **IPv4** addresses that were contacted.

 <img src="https://github.com/emann615/emann615/assets/117882385/135f5e8a-d14b-4ea7-b003-b45ed2cafb16" height="50%" width="50%"/>
 </br>
 </br>

-After going through the list of IP addresses and analyzing them in VirusTotal I was able to find the two Cobalt Strike servers.
+After going through the list of IP addresses and analyzing them in VirusTotal, I was able to find the two Cobalt Strike servers.

 <img src="https://github.com/emann615/emann615/assets/117882385/48198359-3103-4d80-bec3-2e68677c478e" height="60%" width="60%"/>
 </br>